 Is Espresso Powder The Same As Instant Espresso Coffee?

 No, espresso powder and instant coffee are not the same; there are some subtle and distinct differences.

 Espresso powder is made from dark roasted coffee beans that have already been ground, brewed with, dried ground again to powder.
 Espresso powder is more concentrated, and notably so, than instant coffee.
 When you are making a chocolate recipe, only a single teaspoon is fine.

 Can Espresso Powder Be Used As Instant Coffee?

-Instant coffee is less intense as an espresso powder.
-To use it in your recipes, be it baking or making a cup of coffee, you will need to use 1.5x more instant coffee than espresso powder but, be careful with your baking as to not use too much an make your food taste bitter.
+Instant coffee is less intense than an espresso powder.
+To use it in your recipes, be it baking or making a cup of coffee, you will need to use 1.5x more instant coffee than espresso powder but, be careful with your baking as to not use too much and make your food taste bitter.

 What Does Espresso Powder Taste Like?

 Espresso powder has a deep espresso taste.
 It is not quite the same as a shot of espresso but very, very close.